jacobrichardson407/GoldBadgeConsoleApps/README.md

  ## App 2: Komodo Claims
  Allows an agent to see all claims, remove claim from the top of the queue, and add a new claim.
  ## App 3: Komodo Company Outings
- Allows accountants to list all of the outings, the cost of all outings combined, and the cost of all types of outings combined.
+ Allows accountants to see all of the outings, the cost of all outings combined, the cost of all types of outings combined, and add a new outing.